 Even if you’re already on Medicare, you need to be aware of several enrollment periods that could impact you.

-The Annual Enrollment Period (AEP)The Medicare annual enrollment period (AEP) is when you can enroll, change or drop a plan.
-The period takes place from October 15 through December 7 each year; changes take effect January 1 of the following year. provides the most options to make additions and changes on a yearly basis, while a Special Enrollment Period (SEP)A Special Enrollment Period is a 60-day period outside the Open Enrollment Period when you can enroll or change your coverage.
-Special Enrollment Periods are only granted if you experience a Qualifying Life Event.
-These are special circumstances that may change your health insurance needs.
-Some Special Enrollment Periods can be up to 90 days. allows similar options but only in rare circumstances specific to you.
+The Annual Enrollment Period (AEP)The Annual Enrollment Period (AEP), also known as the Medicare Open Enrollment Period, allows you can enroll, change or drop Medicare coverage.
+The period takes place from October 15 through December 7 each year; changes take effect January 1. provides the most options to make additions and changes on a yearly basis, while a Special Enrollment Period (SEP)A Special Enrollment Period is an opportunity outside of a standard enrollment period in which your specific circumstances allow you an opportunity to make changes to your Medicare-related coverage. allows similar options but only in rare circumstances specific to you.

 The “open enrollment” period that begins January 1 each year provides a variety of options depending on your current coverage.